eflanili7881/AdobeRepackerAndInstallerScript/README.md

           - AMEPCI5All
           - AMEPCI5All_x64
         - Miscellaneous
-          - AdobePresenter706-AS_PC-mul (from Adobe Acrobat X Suite)
+          - AdobePresenter706-AS_PC-mul (from Adobe Acrobat X Suite, I don't know other suite's reaction.)
-  - Despite with patched AdobePIM.dll that *.pima archives can be unpacked, minimal package set for just installing application with unpatched AdobePIM.dll and legit RIBS installer engine is this (with pirating, unfortunately (This package set gives error about Adobe Application Manager when application launches.
+  - Despite with patched AdobePIM.dll that *.pima archives can be unpacked, minimal package set for just installing application with unpatched AdobePIM.dll and legit packed RIBS installer engine is this package set (with pirating, unfortunately (This package set gives error about Adobe Application Manager when application launches.
 If application is pirated, when you click OK, application will start with no problem.).):
     - core
     - D6
     - DECore